What is primary open-angle glaucoma?

 This condition is called “open-angle” glaucoma because the drainage angle of the eye remains open (unlike narrow-angle glaucoma or angle-closure glaucoma, where the drainage angle becomes reduced and shuts down).
 Despite the angle being open, aqueous doesn’t drain through the trabecular meshwork fast enough to maintain normal eye pressure.

 Risk factors for primary open-angle glaucoma

-Certain medical problems — Diabetes raises your risk for chronic open-angle glaucoma.
-Also, if you have a condition that requires the use of oral or inhaled steroids, particularly if high doses are needed for prolonged periods, this can increase your risk as well.
+Medications.
+If you have a condition that requires the use of oral or inhaled steroids, particularly if high doses are needed for prolonged periods, this can increase your risk as well.

 Family history — Your risk of developing open-angle glaucoma may be three to four times higher if one or both of your parents or siblings have the disease.

 Lifestyle — Research shows smoking, excessive alcohol intake and obesity are big “no-nos” when it comes to glaucoma prevention and your overall health.
-Keeping an active and healthy lifestyle will lower your risk of open-angle glaucoma and improve your general well-being.
+Keeping an active and healthy lifestyle may lower your risk of open-angle glaucoma and improve your general well-being.